-Today’s ride was a long one over 230 km, I started in the morning in Aalestrup were I had stayed at the Hotel Simested Kro.
-I had a great nights sleep, woke up early had my breakfast – that is what I like staying in small hotels or B&B – you always have a breakfast option.
-Some hotels and B&B charge extra for breakfast, I try to book the places which includes breakfast as part of their cost of a room.
+Today’s ride was a long one over 230 km, I started in the morning in Aalestrup where I had stayed at the Hotel Simested Kro.
+I had a great sleep, woke up early had my breakfast – that is what I like staying in small hotels or B&B – you always have a breakfast option.
+Some hotels and B&B charge extra for breakfast, I try to book the places which include breakfast as part of their cost of a room.
 A good healthy breakfast gives you a good start to the day and the foundation for a long ride.

 From Herning I rode to Grindsted through small villages on backroads, from Grindsted I headed to Skærbæk, in Skærbæk I had two choices I could ride to Tonder near the German border or to Rømø which is an island, which lies in the Wadden Sea about 6.5 kilometres from the mainland.
-From Rømø there is ferry service, the German island of Sylt, less than 4 kilometres south of Rømø.
+From Rømø there is a ferry service, the German island of Sylt, less than 4 kilometres south of Rømø.
 The choice came down to hotel availability, found a room in Abild just outside Tonder.

 Some pictures from the day.